ibm-cloud-docs/containers/cs_worker_add.md

   ```
   {: screen}

-8. Copy the `default-us-icr-io` image pull secret from the `default` namespace to the `kube-system` namespace.
+8. Copy the `all-icr-io` image pull secret from the `default` namespace to the `kube-system` namespace.
 This secret is required so that the Kubernetes job can access the necessary images from the `kube-system` namespace.
   ```
-  kubectl get secret default-us-icr-io -n default -o yaml | sed -e 's/namespace: default/namespace: kube-system/' -e 's/default-us-icr-io/ibm-external-compute-image-pull/' | kubectl create -f -
+  kubectl get secret all-icr-io -n default -o yaml | sed -e 's/namespace: default/namespace: kube-system/' -e 's/all-icr-io/ibm-external-compute-image-pull/' | kubectl create -f -
   ```
   {: pre}